Outline of World History

 1. Viking Seafaring

-3. Their voyages had a lasting impact on European history.
+3. Their voyages significantly impacted European and North Atlantic history.

 2. Raids on Monasteries and Settlements

-2. These raids prompted defensive innovations and cultural exchanges.
+2. These raids prompted defensive measures (castles, Danegeld) and led to Norse settlement and cultural exchanges.

 3. Exploration and Colonization